ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Related Work

-Most GAN-based fusion methods use an unsupervised manner to force the distribution of the fused result approach distributions of source images by a specific loss function.
-As a key milestone, Ma et al\cite{ma2019fusiongan} first applied GAN to IV-IF.
+Most GAN-based fusion methods force, in an unsupervised manner, the distribution of the fused result by a specific loss function.
+As a key milestone, Ma \textit{\textit{et al.}} \cite{ma2019fusiongan} first applied GAN to VIF.
 After that, various GAN-based variants have been proposed to boost the fusion performance.
-For example, Li et al. \cite{li2019coupled} utilized the coupled generative adversarial network for the image fusion task.
-Ma et al. \cite{ma2020ddcgan} designed a DDcGAN, in which the high- and low-version of the fused image produced by a generator were used to deceive two discriminators respectively, to achieve the preservation of infrared information and detail information.
-To prevent the fused image from being biased to one of the source images, Ma et al. \cite{ma2020ganmcc} adopted multiclassification constraints to achieve information balance.
+For example, Li \textit{et al.} \cite{li2019coupled} utilized the coupled generative adversarial network for the image fusion task.
+Ma \textit{et al.} \cite{ma2020ddcgan} designed a DDcGAN, in which the high- and low-versions of the fused image produced by a generator were used to deceive two discriminators respectively, to achieve the preservation of infrared information and detail information.
+To prevent the fused image from being biased to one of the source images, Ma \textit{et al.} \cite{ma2020ganmcc} adopted multiclassification constraints to achieve information balance.
+Wang \textit{et al.} \cite{wang2023cross} designed a cross-scale iterative attention manner to compute activity levels of different modal images based on the GAN model.
+To change the simple concatenation in generative adversarial fusion methods, Wang \textit{et al.} \cite{wang2022infrared} developed an interactive compensatory attention adversarial learning network.